sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1000 - color.md

 ```

-**Note** The pink highlighting for fingerprint text isn't compatible with preprocessors that change line indices, such as Split Lines and Merge Lines.
+**Note** Sensible doesn't support fingerprint highlighting if you use preprocessors that change line indices, such as Split Lines and Merge Lines.

 ## Purple box